LogoLogo

 Introduction

-Photos are an integral part of any customer’s experience.
-Multiple studies have shown that having high-quality images improves conversion, allowing the customer to see what exactly they are ordering and giving greater confidence in the platform and goods offered.
+Photos are an integral part of any customer’s experience. have shown that having high-quality images improves conversion, allowing the customer to see what exactly they are ordering and giving greater confidence in the platform and goods offered.

 Online businesses spend a lot of resources working with digital assets like product photos.
 This is especially true for marketplaces that rely on user-generated content(UGC).
 UGC often needs to be moderated and edited due to quality reasons; there's very little control over image quality, more specifically image dimensions, compression, inconsistent backgrounds, varying aspect ratios, and light conditions.